 Within the framework of manufacturing sales is a wide variety of sales processes, needs, and challenges.
-A contract manufacturer will have unique requirements when trying to close a sale that would differ greatly from a precision engineering company.
-Sales cycles can be long and drawn-out, or they can be a straightforward upsell opportunity which requires significantly less resources to craft.
+A contract manufacturer will have unique requirements that will differ greatly from a precision engineering company.
+Sales cycles can be long and drawn-out, or they can be straightforward upsell opportunities that require significantly less resources.

 However, there is one thing that all manufacturing sales teams always need: the ability to project their earnings.
-Every sales rep wants to know how many sales they have closed in the quarter, and every sales manager needs visibility into the amount of sales the individual reps have in their pipeline.
+Every sales rep needs visibility into their closed sales, and every sales manager needs visibility into the rep's pipeline.

-This requires a system that performs intuitive pipeline management, where opportunities and leads can be tracked across lifecycle phases and different touchpoints.
+This requires a digital sales platform that performs intuitive pipeline management.
+With such a platform, opportunities and leads can be tracked across lifecycle phases and key touchpoints.

 Importing Leads from Unstructured Data

-“Because 80% of the data in companies is unstructured, organizations need to understand the types of unstructured data they are accumulating and the best ways to process and store this data for business advantages.” – TechRepublic, 2017
+“Because 80% of the data in companies is unstructured, organizations need to understand the types of unstructured data they are accumulating and the best ways to process and store this data for business advantages.” – TechRepublic

-From contact information to Auto-CAD designs, to configuration and quotes produced; a great manufacturing sales software should be able to meet all these needs.
+From contact information to Auto-CAD designs, to configuration and quotes produced; a great manufacturing digital sales platform should meet all these manufacturing requirements.

 Managing Leads through Pre-defined stages and Steps

-A sales solution should be able to set pre-defined stages and steps that each sales rep needs to go through to close a sale.
-This will differ across companies, even those in the same manufacturing industry, so it is key for sales managers to define stages to help build the sales funnel towards closing.
+With a digital sales platform, sales reps can segment leads, and prioritize each lead according to its the lifecycle stage.
+It can also set pre-defined stages and steps that each sales rep needs to go through to close a sale.
+These stages can differ across companies, even those in the same manufacturing vertical.

-This helps sales reps prioritise their daily sales activities, and will allow them to focus on the hottest opportunities that are most likely to close for the quarter.
+This helps sales reps prioritize their daily sales activities, and will allow them to focus on the hottest, most profitable opportunities for the quarter.

-At the same time, if there are approval stages or engineering input is required, these pre-defined stages can be set up within a system to help keep everyone accountable; there’s no need for any more back-and-forth emails that can be accidentally lost.
+If there are approval stages or engineering input is required, these pre-defined stages can be set up within the system to help keep everyone accountable, on time, and on track.

 Complete Visibility into Sales Pipeline for Managers

-Using a manufacturing sales solution, data can be analysed to create sales management dashboards.
-Sales performance and activity can be monitored easily, eliminating the need for lengthy meetings that eat into a sales rep’s productivity.
+Using a digital sales platform, data can be analyzed to create sales management dashboards.
+Sales performance and activity can be monitored easily, eliminating the need for lengthy meetings that eat into a sales rep’s precious selling time.

-Sales managers can also be assured of periodic updates, thanks to the software’s data analysis capabilities.
-Sales managers will not need to keep chasing down busy sales reps for more information on opportunities, and can easily see projections of recurring revenue and variances in the dashboard itself.
+Sales managers can also be assured of periodic updates, thanks to the digital sales platform's data analysis capabilities.
+Sales managers can easily stay updated on the latest opportunities, and projections of recurring revenue and variances in the dashboard.